SirYancy/computer-apps-primer/ch1-computer-basics/operating_system.md

 **WINDOWS MOBILE**

 Microsoft is doggedly trying to remain relevant in the mobile market by designing their mobile OS, [Windows Mobile](https://en.wikipedia.org/wiki/Windows_10_Mobile), around tight integration with its primary workstation OS, Windows.
 It is, in almost all respects, a fine mobile operating system, clean and functional, though with a small application ecosystem.
 It currently has about 3 percent of the market share.
 It just hasn't really caught on in the face of the Android and iOS juggernauts.

+## Next

+In the next section, we will look at one of the most important parts of the OS experience: the **file system**.

 [1]: http://www.ubuntu.com/
 [2]: https://www.redhat.com/en